Training classes for seasoned and emerging actors, taught by industry professionals

 COST: $350 paid in two installments.

-- Applicants must be available for the entirety of the dates and times.
+- In-Person Only: Applicants must be available for the entirety of the dates and times.

-TO APPLY: Please send a one-page statement of intent describing the idea you plan to develop in Playwrights Lab and why it is important to you.
-In addition, please submit a 10-page sample of your best work yet, from any work(s).
-Email all materials as individual attachments to playwrightslab@jackalopetheatre.org during the application timeframes with the subject line: APPLICATION: FALL 2023 - [Name]
+Please send a one-page statement of intent describing the play you want to develop in Playwrights Lab along with a 10-page sample from said play.
+Email all materials as individual attachments to playwrightslab@jackalopetheatre.org during the application timeframes with the subject line: APPLICATION: SUMMER 2025 - [Name]

 PLAYWRIGHTS